conner-chil32/trump-rng/README.md

 Tired of all the unequal and non-reciprocal random number generators out there?
 Well here is a new option to replace all of those existing terrible, inefficent and 🇺🇸 UNAMERICAN 🇺🇸 generators out there.<br>

 We only use the best seeds to generate our numbers.
-Which are the best numbers that have every been generated, no one else has ever come up with a better algorithm to generate random numbers. <br>
+Which are the best numbers that have ever been generated, no one else has ever come up with a better algorithm to generate random numbers. <br>

 Believe me. <br>